 Download a copy of the Antas sub clover factsheet.

-- It produces very large leaves which makes it attractive to stock and provides improved levels of digestibility.
+- Antas produces very large leaves which makes it attractive to stock and also provides improved levels of digestibility

 Antas has demonstrated moderate resistance to Pythium (Pythium spp.) and Fusarium (Fusarium spp.).
 It has proven to be slightly susceptible to Clover Scorch (Kabatiella caulivora).

 Antas has demonstrated excellent winter and late season productivity.
 It produces very large leaves that makes it attractive to stock and provides improved levels of digestibility.
-Care must be taken with new sown pastures so as not to overgraze too early as plants can be pulled from the ground.
+Care must be taken with new sown pastures so as not to overgraze too early, as plants can be pulled from the ground.
 Light grazing during the establishment period will help control weeds and encourage dense prostrate growth.
 Once established, heavy grazing of Antas up to flowering will improve seed set.
 One weakness of Antas is that it exhibits poor seed burial, which can result in high levels of seed removed during hay production/late grazing.